Let’s Talk About Spoken English Features

 Spoken English Features?

-Think of spoken features as the “superpowers” we use when we talk.
+Think of spoken English features as the “superpowers” we use when we talk.
 They are the tools that make our voice interesting and easy to understand.
-When your child learns to control them, they become a more confident speaker!
+When your child learns to control them for speaking English, they become a more confident speaker!
 Here are the main ones:

 Volume:

-This is simply how loud or quiet you speak.
+This is simply how loud or quiet you speaking English.
 You use a loud volume on a playground but a quiet volume in a library.

 Tone: